afrozkhan842/Business-Insights-_360--B.I/README.md

 # Business-Insights-_360--B.I

 Project Short Info :
-AtliQ Hardware is strategically aiming to broaden its business footprint in various international markets.
+AtliQ Hardware is strategically expanding its business into various international markets.
+In pursuit of this goal, they seek comprehensive insights into the performance of their business in terms of net sales, gross margin & net profit across different customers, segments, products & markets etc. Hence, they have decided to take the help of expert data analysis team to know the above details & to be able to take data driven decisions.
-To gauge performance, the company seeks comprehensive insights into its business operations.
+The report contains a dedicated page for each concerned department such as finance, sales, supply chain, marketing & a separate page for the top management.
+Other than the interactive graphs & tables, each page comes with its relevant KPIs such as net sales, gross margin, net profit, net/absolute error & forecast accuracy.

 𝗟𝗲𝗮𝗿𝗻𝘁 𝗧𝗲𝗰𝗵 𝘀𝘁𝗮𝗰𝗸𝘀 :